-Confidently prescribe NUPLAZID, a single once-daily capsule, for appropriate patients with hallucinations and delusions associated with PD psychosis.1,2
+Confidently prescribe NUPLAZID, a single once-daily capsule, for appropriate patients with hallucinations and delusions associated with Parkinson’s disease (PD) psychosis.1,2

 The capsule can be opened and the entire contents sprinkled over a tablespoon (15 mL) of applesauce, yogurt, pudding, or a liquid nutritional supplement.
-The food/drug mixture should be consumed immediately without chewing; do not store for future use
+The drug/food mixture should be consumed immediately without chewing; do not store for future use.

 No dosage adjustment of carbidopa/levodopa is required when administered concomitantly with NUPLAZID

-†Increased exposure (Cmax and AUC) to NUPLAZID occurred in patients with severe renal impairment (CrCl <30 mL/min, Cockcroft-Gault) in a renal impairment study.
-NUPLAZID should be used with caution in patients with severe renal impairment and ESRD.1
+‡Increased exposure (Cmax and AUC) to NUPLAZID occurred in patients with severe renal impairment (CrCl <30 mL/min, Cockcroft-Gault) in a renal impairment study.
+NUPLAZID should be used with caution in patients with severe renal impairment and ESRD.

 Download a helpful dosing guide for NUPLAZID.

 Order samples of NUPLAZID for your patients.

 IMPORTANT SAFETY INFORMATION and INDICATION